Logo: University of Southern California

 Wed, May 04, 2016

-Aerospace and Mechanical Engineering, Astronautical Engineering, Aviation Safety and Security Program, Alfred E. Mann Department of Biomedical Engineering, Center for Engineering Diversity, Thomas Lord Department of Computer Science, Daniel J. Epstein Department of Industrial and Systems Engineering, DEN@Viterbi, Information Sciences Institute, Information Technology Program (ITP), Ming Hsieh Department of Electrical and Computer Engineering, Mork Family Department of Chemical Engineering and Materials Science, Sonny Astani Department of Civil and Environmental Engineering, USC Viterbi School of Engineering, Viterbi School of Engineering Alumni
+Aerospace and Mechanical Engineering, Astronautical Engineering, Aviation Safety and Security Program, Alfred E. Mann Department of Biomedical Engineering, Center for Engineering Diversity, Thomas Lord Department of Computer Science, Daniel J. Epstein Department of Industrial and Systems Engineering, DEN@Viterbi, Information Sciences Institute, Technology & Applied Computing Program (TAC), Ming Hsieh Department of Electrical and Computer Engineering, Mork Family Department of Chemical Engineering and Materials Science, Sonny Astani Department of Civil and Environmental Engineering, USC Viterbi School of Engineering, Viterbi School of Engineering Alumni

 Receptions & Special Events